-1. Kindergarten: Year 1979
+Kindergarten: The year 1979

-What I remember very clearly was the part where the teacher putting on lipstick on every one of us before the performance.
-Of course I resisted but being small, I could not fight off the teacher and I ended up have the “yucky” lipstick on my lips.
-However, it did not stay for long as I conveniently wiped it off my friend’s white jippa while we were lining up to come up to the stage (sorry friend…it was a do or die situation back then)
+What I remember very clearly was the part where the teacher put on lipstick on every one of us before the performance.
+Of course, I resisted but being small, I could not fight off the teacher and I ended up having the “yucky” lipstick on my lips.
+However, it did not stay for long as I conveniently wiped it off my friend’s white jippa while we were lining up to come up to the stage (sorry friend, it was a do or die situation back then)

-2. Standard 5: Year 1984
+Standard 5: The year 1984

-I still remember my class teacher telling us that he is ok with the idea as long as we don’t break own necks in the process.
-We had some “crash” course on how to do the “break-dance” by one of class-mates’ brother and we spend couple of hours watching the some break-dance movies to get tips and more importantly to learn new moves.
+I still remember my class teacher telling us that he is ok with the idea as long as we don’t break our own necks in the process.
+We had a “crash” course on how to do the “break-dance” by one of my classmates’ elder brothers and we spend a couple of hours watching some break-dance movies (one of them is the 1984 Breakin) for tips and more importantly to learn new moves.

-3. Form 3: 1988
+Form 3: The year 1988